 At Hoyle Court, SEND is coordinated by Mrs Poole.

-- If you have any queries or would like to talk to a member of our SEND team, please do not hesitiate to contact the school office, who will direct you accordingly.
+If you have any queries or would like to talk to a member of our SEND team, please do not hesitate to contact the school office, who will direct you accordingly.
 Alternatively, please see the attached links and information below.

 The 'Local Offer' -What is it?